GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

     ```bash
     setup
     ```
-13. When the script completes, review the output it displays and note the following information about your Azure resources (you will need these values later):
+13. When the script completes, review the output it displays and note the following information about your Azure resource:
     - Storage account name
-    - Storage connection string

-14. In the Azure portal, refresh the resource group and verify that it contains the Azure Storage account and a blob file with the forms from the **sample-forms** folder.
+14. In the Azure portal, refresh the resource group and verify that it contains the Azure Storage account and a blob file with the forms from the local **20-custom-form/sample-forms/train** folder.

 ## Train a model **without labels** using the API